calimero-project/calimero-tools/README.md

 $ hub clone calimero-project/calimero-tools
 ~~~

 Compile and execute the tools using your favorite Java IDE, e.g., import into Eclipse or NetBeans.
-Alternatively, with maven available on the terminal, execute
+Alternatively, with Maven available on the terminal, execute

 ~~~ sh
 $ mvn install